From The Editor

 Nick works on threatened species of fauna, in particular reptiles and frogs.
 He also does honorary work at the museum of Victoria, the zoo and university.

 We are in the middle of the 6t h extinction period because of the emerging catastrophe of the Anthropocene (age of man).
 Prior to this the most recent mass extinction event occurred in the Cretaceous when the dinosaurs were lost due to collision with a large meteor.
-Factors leading to the current rapid rate of species disappearance include:
+Factors leading to the current rapid rate of species … Read the rest

 Fungi Frolic